mcpt/cms/docs/Score types.rst

 Standard score types
 ====================

-Like task types, CMS has the most common score types built in.
-They are Sum, GroupMin, GroupMul, GroupThreshold.
+CMS ships with the following score types: Sum, GroupMin, GroupMul, GroupThreshold.

-The first of the four well-tested score types, Sum, is the simplest you can imagine, just assigning a certain amount of points for each correct testcases.
+The first of the four well-tested score types, Sum, is the simplest you can imagine, just assigning a fixed amount of points for each correct testcase.
 The other three are useful for grouping together testcases and assigning points for that group only if some conditions held.
 Groups are also known as subtasks in some contests.
 The group score types also allow test cases to be weighted, even for groups of size 1.

 Also like task types, the behavior of score types is configurable from the task's page in AdminWebServer.